 On the second floor there are 3 further bedrooms, plentiful landing space, a separate wc and shower room and secondary access down the back staircase.

 The basement has a warren of rooms which have great potential to be self-contained accommodation, house offices, games rooms or further amenity space.
 There are 7 rooms, 2 cellars, storage room and a workshop.

 Extensive formal gardens with box hedges, flowerbeds, a large green house and gravelled pathways.

 A small private garden is found at the Manor Street side of the house, this garden is protected by mature beach hedges and the family room leads directly into it.

 The Courtyard and Outbuildings

 Directly inside the courtyard and backing onto the High Street there is a range of 3 garages /coach houses and 4 open sided stores, all of which are lofted.
-The standalone two storey brick building originally housed the standing stalls and is now used for wood storage with a loft overhead.
 Further outbuildings include a useful garden room / store room and a stable / dog kennel.